To my unsung heroes, this is for you.

 Thank you to my High School and the staff there for always having my back and fighting my corner.
 To my Gran and Grandad, thank you for being two of the best friends I could ask for, thank you for being the best grandparents, Beth and I feel very lucky to have you both.
 To my Granny, thank you for showing me how to be strong and resilient no matter what.
 To my Auntie LJ, thank you for always being a huge cheerleader in my life, thank you for always knowing what to say.
 You and Granny are so important to my story, to who I am today.
 Again, Beth and I are so thankful for you both.
 Thank you to my Auntie Jacs and Mark, to my Auntie Rae, to my Uncle Wayne, to all the people in my life who hold the title Auntie and Uncle, to all those who hold the title cousin or family.
 To “Anna’s Army”, you know who you are.
 To my two Grampas in the sky, I hope I’m making you both proud.
 To everyone watching from the clouds, you’ll always hold a special place in my heart, thank you for your part in my journey.
 To the DSS group, I love you all you absolute reprobates.
 Little shoutout to a certain very pregnant member of said group, thank you for bringing new little people in the world for me to love.
 Thank you all for being in my life.
 I may have missed a few but you know who you are and I’m grateful to every one of you everyday.

-I’m going to end this with two of, what I believe to be, the greatest unsung heroes our world has ever seen.
+I’m going to introduce to you two of, what I believe to be, the greatest unsung heroes our world has ever seen.
 Welcome to your letter, Deborah Ray Knox, MBE, Olympic gold medallist, a.k.a the coolest mum and friend the world has ever seen.
 My dad, Scot John Sutherland, the coolest Glaswegian this side of Fife, my Rangers mad, always supportive no matter what best pal.
 I’m lucky enough to be able to class you both as two of my best friends and I think that’s pretty special.

 Mum, you always turned up to every appointment no matter how much you hate hospitals.
 You stayed with me when I needed you, you held my hand through every “we’re still looking” and “I’ll see you in four months”.
 You were always there and I’ll always be so grateful for that.
 I’ll never be able to find the words to explain just how lucky Beth and I are to call you mum.